kacperwyczawski/sigma-cars/README.md

 > **Note**
 >
-> Application is under constant development.
-Stay tuned for updates!
+> Application is in beta.

 ## 📝 Description